carolineschnapp/prep-test/silver.md

 **What is the correct result?
 (Choose one.)**

 - (a) An error occurs because MSG is a constant.
 - (b) `HELLO` is displayed without warning.
-- (c) A warning apears because MSG is a constant but "HELLO" is displayed
+- (c) A warning appears because MSG is a constant but "HELLO" is displayed
 - (d) `hello` is displayed since MSG is a constant.

 ---------------------------------------------------------------------------